 Free and Reduced-Fee Lifetime License Options

-Base lifetime fees vary by age — discounts and exemptions reduce or waive costs for targeted populations.
+Base lifetime fees vary by age — discounts apply only to annual licenses for qualifying residents.

 Replacing, Transferring, and Updating a Lifetime License

-- To initiate license updates, contact CDFW and provide required documentation for name or address changes.
+- Contact CDFW for name or address changes

 Long-Term Value Comparison: Lifetime Vs Annual Licenses